urbit/urbit/pkg/hs/urbit-proto/baupla.md

 "proposals":

 0. Aura nesting reform.
+0b.
+Other nesting reform.
 1. Mold and bunt reform.
 2. Variance reform.
 3. Pattern matching reform; removal of crop/fuse.
-4. Fork reform; narrowing of use of `?^`.
-5. Dependent types.
+4. Dependent types.
-6. Collection runes.

 Although these proposals are presented as though they are orthogonal changes, this is merely a rhetorical device.
 The *ideas* are 80% orthogonal from each